“Her Secret Garden”

 Chambersburg’s First Friday committee is working now on this summer’s events.
 First Fridays provide artists with a free venue to display and sell their creations in a relaxed and friendly setting.
-There is no booth fee, no commission, and display racks are available to Alliance members for their use.
+There is no booth fee, no commission, and display racks are available for showing 2-D work.
 Call Anne Finucane at 717-816-7568 to sign up for First Fridays.

 FCAA Plein Air Painting Group